Ring Out, Wild Bells: The poem

-Ring in the Christ that is to be.

 Allusions

 The Gresham's School chapel bell is inscribed with the last line of the poem, plus an attribution to the donor: "Ring in the Christ that is to be, Donum Dedit J. R. E."

 Manchester Town Hall's hour bell, completed in 1850, which is called "Great Abel" after the Town Clerk, Abel Heywood, who oversaw the construction of the building, has the lines "Ring out the false, ring in the true" cast upon its surface.

 Translations

 A translation into Swedish by Edvard Fredin called "Nyårsklockan" – "The New Year's Bell" – is recited just before the stroke of midnight at the annual New Year's Eve festivities at Skansen in Stockholm, capital of Sweden.
 This tradition began in 1897 when the young Swedish actor Anders de Wahl was asked to recite the poem.
 De Wahl then performed the poem annually until his death in 1956.
 Since 1977 the Swedish national public TV broadcaster, SVT, has aired the event live, and the first to read the poem on television was the actor Georg Rydeberg.
 The show turned out to be a major success, and watching it on New Year's Eve quickly became a nationwide tradition.
 Rydeberg recited the poem until his death in 1983.
 After that many famous Swedish actors and/or singers have recited the poem, for example Jarl Kulle, Jan Malmsjö and Margaretha Krook.
 The Swedish translation differs significantly from the English original.
+Additionally, fourth (purer laws) and last (Christ) stanzas are commonly not read.

 Inspired by the Swedish tradition, auto manufacturer Volvo used the poem in a 2016 New Year's Eve advertisement.